 The pandemic was declared March 13th and shortly after that various parts of society started to close down with dizzying speed.
 Initially, we were hopeful that we might run some small group trips with local skiers through the spring, but as the situation progressed it became apparent that our usual emergency response resources were becoming unavailable and that Public Health measures to contain COVID precluded us from operating.
 We made the tough decision to cancel the remainder of the season on March 19th, and flew our last group out on the 20th.

-When all was said and done, we cancelled and refunded the final 8 weeks of our winter season.
+When all was said and done, we cancelled and refunded or rebooked the final 8 weeks of our winter season.

 COVID 19 Resources

 If you are interested in understanding the basis of our response and plans for the 2021 season, we encourage you to check out the following resources.

 BC Office of the Provincial Health Officer: COVID19 – Orders, Notices & Guidance

 BC Centre for Disease Control: Travel Recommendations

 Worksafe BC: Accommodation, Protocols for Returning to Operation

 If you’re interested in joining us this winter you can find our availability and booking policies here